M-J-Y-21/WebEng/README.md

 * Because React is so popular it also has so many libraries that are available for it.
 This makes it easy to add features to our application without having to reinvent the wheel

 Maybe most importantly is simply the popularity of React which will help us get the 💸 in the future.

+Through the use of our frontend we were able to hook up with our backend that we made in M2 and make fully implemented web app as the requirements outlined for milestone 3.

 ### Dockerisation